 When using a per-target compilation flag, Automake will choose a different name for the intermediate object files.
 Ordinarily a file like sample.c will be compiled to produce sample.o.
 However, if the program's CFLAGS variable is set, then the object file will be named, for instance, maude-sample.o.
-(See also Section 27.7 [Renamed Objects], page 146.)
-The use of per-target compilation flags with C sources requires that the macro AM_PROG_CC_C_O be called from configure.ac.
+(See also Section 27.7 [Renamed Objects], page 147).